 The Southern Hotel, located at the southwest corner of Market Street and Railroad Avenue in Newhall, was known as the finest hotel south of San Francisco.
 It was a large, wooden, two-story, L-shaped Victorian building with a shaded ground-floor porch and a railed second-story veranda, topped by a cupola with a widow's walk.

 Historians A.B.
-Perkins and Jerry Reynolds favored 1878 for the hotel's construction; Perkins used 1887 and Reynolds used 1888 for its destruction by fire.
-We don't know their sources.
+Perkins and Jerry Reynolds favored 1878 for the hotel's construction.
+Perkins liked 1887 and Reynolds used 1888 for its destruction.

 We have few visual clues.
 Only four photographs (or five, depending on how you count them) and one artist's rendering are known.